Friday, March 16, 2012

 Granted, Progressives do not have control over convening SNC, but they do have control over how and when they want to start a progressive accord or a brand new political party.
 They don't need the Parliament or the Presidency for approval.

-That is my position and that is why I am in favor of a concerted grass-roots political movement at the instance of the progressives and the economically dislocated Nigerians.
-The goal must be focused on rooting out those who debased and corrupted our political system, sold our girls to slavery, popularized kidnapping, turned religion into a weapon of war, and created an economic system that popularized undue influence, militancy, illiteracy, and oil bunkering.
+That is my position, and that is why I am in favour of a concerted grass-roots political movement at the instance of the progressives and the economically dislocated Nigerians.
+The goal must be focused on rooting out those who debased and corrupted our political system, sold our girls to slavery, popularised kidnapping, turned religion into a weapon of war, and created an economic system that popularised undue influence, militancy, illiteracy, and oil bunkering.

 In addition, the massive scale of corruption in the country transcends race and geography.
 Also, the fragility of our sovereignty presently calls for a proactive approach that is timely, decisive, and certain.